 An endodontist who obtained Board Certification but has been dropped from Active Registered Diplomate status due to non-payment of the annual registration fee.
-This individual is not in good standing with the ABE, will not retain the designation of Active Registered and will not be listed in the AAE's Membership Directory or on the ABE website.
+This individual is not in good standing with the ABE, will not retain the designation of Active Registered and will not be listed in the AAE's Membership Directory.